Katherine Dee Discusses The Future Of Dating In America, Film, Anime, & The Occult | OAP #41

 But I don't know.

-Uh did you watch the uh last blockbuster uh show on I think that was Netflix too.
+I think that was Netflix too.

-No, I I worked for a place that wanted to do some kind of like event or project with them.
+No, I worked for a place that wanted to do some kind of like event or project with them.

-So it particularly resonated with me to watch that because it's like a it's a cultural phenomena, and I think it's like a millennial generational thing.
+So it particularly resonated with me to watch that because it's like a cultural phenomenon.

-I don't know if you had this I don't know where you grew up, I don't know if you had this experience, but Blockbuster was like the only form of entertainment for a hundred miles.
+I don't know if you had this experience, but Blockbuster was like the only form of entertainment for 100 miles.

 And so it was super nostalgic for me to go and watch a show sort of dedicated to what Blockbuster meant to so many people.

-It I I loved Blockbuster.
+I loved Blockbuster.

-I I also kind of loved it.
+I also kind of loved it.

-Yeah, I um I know very little about anime, but I absolutely adored Dragon Ball Z and Dragon Ball growing up.
+Yeah, I um, I know very little about anime, but I absolutely adored Dragon Ball Z and Dragon Ball growing up.

-Uh does that even count as anime?
+Does that even count as anime?

 Yeah, yeah, of course it does.